- Latin America

 Of cause things aren’t like home so things that I am used to doing a certain way, isn’t going to work in Thailand.
 However these are small frustrations that I will gladly put up with!

-About the author: Collen Kriel is 33, from Johannesburg, South Africa with diplomas in Sales Management, Business Management and a certificate in Digital Marketing.
-He was an Account Manager in a multi-national IT company before deciding to embrace a different way of life and hopping on a plane for Thailand.
+Collen Kriel is 33, from Johannesburg, South Africa with diplomas in Sales Management, Business Management, and a certificate in Digital Marketing.
+He was an Account Manager in a multi-national IT company before deciding to embrace a different way of life and hopping on a plane with his girlfriend to teach English in Thailand.

 Want to Learn More About Teaching English Abroad?